 Summer is here!
-Bring on the pool parties, ice cold lemonades, and lots and lots of grilling!
+Bring on the sun, ice cold lemonades, and lots and lots of grilling!
 There’s just something about the grill that makes food taste better–not to mention the feeling you get when your grill adds those perfectly-seared lines on your food.
 Most often when we think about grilling, we think about burgers, steaks, and chicken.
 But what about the vegetarians out there?

 Share the grill: Mixing veggies and meats

 When cooking meat along with vegetarian items, you should know that many vegetarians would prefer not to have any meat remnants touch their food.
 For this reason, it’s a good idea to thoroughly clean and scrape your grill after cooking any meat and before placing vegetarian items on the grill.
 A grill brush would definitely come in handy!

 Once your grill is clean and cooled, take a paper towel, dip it in oil and rub it thoroughly across the grates.
 You can also spray your grill with a non-stick cooking spray.
 Now you’re ready to grill your veggies without having to worry about cross contaminating your veggie and meat items.
 Your vegetarian friends will love you for it!

 Prepare the grill: Not all veggies are the same